Computer Sciences

 Articles presented in this review were published in the past five years; however, some older articles or sources provided necessary foundational or historical information.
 The literature shows that the technological and demographic deficits in many rural communities in the United States are of epic importance, and the necessity for addressing this issue and how it affects the daily lives of elderly rural residents is paramount Salemink, Strijker, and Bosworth (2015).
 However, participation in technology by senior citizens in these rural areas can enhance communication and afford optimal opportunities for seniors to personally engage online via the Internet to access essential health, finance, education, and social services information (Malecki, 2003; Strover, 2003; Velaga et al., 2012).
 Approximately one-third of senior citizens want to spend time using the Internet; however, many seniors are reluctant to use the Internet because they have not had the exposure (Zheng, Spears, Luptak, & Wilby 2015).

 Information technology companies also face great challenges while starting or establishing their systems in rural areas.
 Firstly, they know that the population in the urban areas is less, and that is why they cannot have much profit as compared to the urban areas.
 Secondly, they face great infrastructure challenges in rural areas, and that is why they have to spend a lot of money to establish the system, wires, and many other things.
-Thirdly, the companies can also face social challenges because most of the people in the rural areas are either not aware of the benefits of the technology or are not interested to know about technology.
+Thirdly, the companies can also face social challenges because most of the people in rural areas are either not aware of the benefits of the technology or are not interested in knowing about technology.
 That is why some people consider that technology is the main reason for cultural destruction in society, and so they don’t let technology come into the rural areas (Webb, 2013).

 Not only the communication issues but also the people of rural areas are facing great financial challenges in all fields of life.
 Technology is not only used for communication, but also it has been used for education, healthcare, architecture, and many other fields.
-When concerning education, then, due to lack of financial facilities, the students are unable to have exposure to the technology or advanced technology (Drake, 2012).
-Different educational institutions have been developed in urban and rural areas where the people, especially senior citizens, are guided to use technology.
+When concerning education, due to a lack of financial facilities, the students are unable to have exposure to technology or advanced technology (Drake, 2012).
+Different educational institutions have been developed in urban and rural areas where people, especially senior citizens, are guided to use technology.

 America’s older adult population is increasing at a dramatic rate due to better healthcare, technology, and improved living conditions, which afford these senior citizens more time and energy to participate in technology (West, 2015).
 Social interaction is necessary for senior citizens to keep their minds active and healthy.
-According to the estimate, it is found that the population of senior citizens of the world will reach 22% in 2050 (World Population Ageing, 2007).
-That is why the social isolation of the senior citizens of the United States or the fact all over the world has become a serious concern because it may be a real threat to the physical and mental health of the people, especially to the elderly population.
-With the help of the use of information and communication technology, the elderly population of rural areas can use social networking websites or can browse other websites of their interest.
+According to the estimate, it is found that the population of senior citizens in the world will reach 22% in 2050 (World Population Ageing, 2007).
+That is why the social isolation of the senior citizens of the United States and all over the world has become a serious concern because it may be a real threat to the physical and mental health of the people, especially to the elderly population.
+With the help of the use of information and communication technology, the elderly population of rural areas can use social networking websites or browse other websites of their interest.
 In this way, these people become able to interact with people, and then they can make friends on the internet.
-Also, few live messengers allow the elderly population to make video chat with their friends and can enjoy their social circle (Chen, 2016).
+Also, few live messengers allow the elderly population to video chat with their friends and enjoy their social circle (Chen, 2016).

 Facebook, Twitter, LinkedIn, etc., are becoming increasingly important for people everywhere and for people in different age groups.
-Active seniors citizens who are Internet users and who participate in this social media thoroughly enjoy it (Vosner, Bobek, Kokol, and Krecic,2016).
+Active senior citizens who are Internet users and who participate in this social media thoroughly enjoy it (Vosner, Bobek, Kokol, and Krecic,2016).
 Rainie et al. examined the use of the Internet by the elderly population of rural areas in the United States.
-The study suggested that the use of the internet in rural areas is less compared to urban areas (RAINIE, REDDY, & BELL, 2017).
+The study suggested that the use of the Internet in rural areas is less compared to urban areas (RAINIE, REDDY, & BELL, 2017).
 However, this situation only exists in the case of the younger population.
-Senior citizens of the rural areas use more Internet and social networking websites as compared to the more elderly population of the urban areas.
-The statistical results showed that only 14% of the elderly population of the urban areas use the Internet and social networking websites and spend much of their time with their friends and family.
+Senior citizens of rural areas use more Internet and social networking websites as compared to the more elderly population of urban areas.
+The statistical results showed that only 14% of the elderly population in urban areas use the Internet and social networking websites and spend much of their time with their friends and family.
 On the other hand, 22% of the elderly population of rural areas is found to be using the Internet and social networking websites.

 References